TechSoup: NGOsource

 NGOsource, a project of the Council on Foundations and TechSoup Global, is an online service for U.S. grantmakers to receive equivalency determinations, which are legal certifications that a non-U.S. NGO is equivalent to a U.S. public charity, thereby reducing the cost and complexity of international grantmaking.
 Launched in March 2013, it helps U.S. grantmakers streamline their global philanthropy.
 According to its website, NGOsource was active in 126 countries as of 2018.

 NetSquared

-NetSquared organizes local actors to collaborate in open innovation challenges, as well as monthly face-to-face meetups.
-NetSquared brings together nonprofits and activists, tech leaders and funders, to use technology for social change.
-NetSquared is organized into local chapters that have monthly meetings.
-Chapters go by such names as Tech4Good or NetSquared Chicago.
+NetSquared organized local actors to collaborate in open innovation challenges, as well as monthly face-to-face meetups.
+NetSquared was organized into local chapters that had monthly meetings.
+Chapters went by such names as Tech4Good or NetSquared Chicago.
 NetSquared's "ReStart Slovakia" challenge provided recognition and seed funds to help launch the "Open Courts" project to promote transparency in Slovakia's judicial system.
+TechSoup Connect became the successor to NetSquared in 2021, and each chapter continues to be led by a volunteer who produces local events, in-person and online.

+Quad

+In February 2022, TechSoup launched a subscription service, Quad, which it described as "TechSoup's peer-to-peer community where nonprofit organizations connect with tech experts and each other to do great things."